 And while the SPMT has settings that enable you to automatically map users and preserve file share permissions, those controls don’t replicate team membership and permissions in Microsoft Teams—they only affect the SharePoint permissions on a file or folder when it’s migrated to Microsoft 365.

 The SPMT permission control is also affected by various conditions.
-Check out the official Microsoft documentation for a full list of permissions conditions and results when using the SharePoint Migration Tool.
+Here’s a full list of permissions conditions and results when using the SharePoint Migration Tool.

 Essentially, the Microsoft Teams functionality in the SPMT is a repackaged version of the tool’s existing SharePoint migration functionality.
 It’s aimed at IT admins looking for an easier way to make existing on-prem files accessible in Teams so their users can take advantage of new methods of collaboration in Microsoft 365.
 If this is you, then the SPMT is a capable and easy-to-use migration tool.